Travel Information Kathrine MacLeod Travel Information Kathrine MacLeod

 DAY ONE

-You can fly into Nanyuki Airport, or drive from Nairobi.
-Granted you depart in the morning you’ll likely arrive at The Safari Cottages in time for lunch.
+Your safari begins with a scenic drive or a flight from Nairobi to Ol Pejeta, a private conservancy renowned for its conservation efforts and diverse wildlife.
+As soon as you enter the gates you are on your first game drive, spotting elephants, lions, rhinos, and rare chimpanzees in their natural habitat.
+The conservancy’s commitment to wildlife protection ensures a rich and authentic safari experience.
+If you depart from Nairobi in the morning you’ll likely arrive at The Safari Cottages in time for lunch.
 When you arrive you’ll be met by our team and management will give you a short briefing explaining a little more about the property layout, safety and what you can get up to during your stay.

 It’s pretty hot in the middle of the day so you'll have lunch on your verandah, served up by your chef and waiter, before relaxing and unpacking after your travels.
 We suggest heading out on your first game drive today around 4.30PM and your team can prepare a cup of tea and a snack for you before you go incase you’re feeling peckish.
 After a game drive and a sundowner (a drink and snacks enjoyed whilst watching the sun set) you can return to camp to an open fire and enjoy dinner on your verandah or under the stars before tucking in for a good night’s sleep.